OSGeo/OSGeoLive-doc/en/index.rst

 #.
 Insert DVD or USB thumb drive in computer or virtual machine.
 #.
 Reboot computer. (verify boot device order)
 #.
-Press "Enter" to startup &amp; login.
+Press "Enter" to startup and login.
 #.
 Trial applications from the "Geospatial" menu.

 Many applications are also provided with installers for `Apple OSX <../MacInstallers/>`_ and